Code-4-Community/learning-resources/docs/jumpstart/week-8.md

 >Note: the `Connection` object must be closed when you're done doing your work.
 If left open for too long, they may
 >begin to timeout or you may end up opening too many connections for the database to handle.
 Once you're done with
->whatever operations you need to perform, make sure you call close() on your connection (and both ResultSets and
+>whatever operations you need to perform, make sure you call `close()` on your connection (and any `ResultSets` and
->Statements if you have any of those open either).
+>`Statements` if you have any of those open).

 ### Prepared Statements

 The way we'll be writing queries in Java is to replace all 'variables' with question marks (`?`), because we'll be using prepared statements.
-Prepared statements are special ways to write queries such that you tell the `Connection` object you have open what query you want to make, and then you provide it with all of the variables separately later on.
+Prepared statements are special ways to write queries to tell the `Connection` object you have open what query you want to make, and then you provide it with all of the variables separately later on.
 We want to do this because it's simpler in that it's simpler to not always be looking to escape your strings/query params/variables all the time, and it's safer to do (we'll explain why later on).